ciao-lang/chat80/README.md

 # Chat-80 port to Ciao

 This is a port of Chat-80 to Ciao packaged as a Ciao bundle.
-Usage:
+It can be installed with:

-    $ ciao get github.com/jfmc/chat80
+    $ ciao get github.com/ciao-lang/chat80

-    $ ~/.ciao/build/bin/chat80
+Then it can be started with:

-You can install [Ciao](http://github.com/ciao-lang/ciao) directly from source or using Homebrew (`brew tap ciao-lang/ciao`, `brew install --HEAD ciao`).
+    $ chat80

 Chat-80 was a prototype natural language question answering system developed by David H. D. Warren and Fernando Pereira in 1982.
 See